Towards the end of 2017, I became increasingly intrigued with Shopify.

 Case Study – Store 2

 As you can see, both stores were in different times in their life cycle.
 Store 1, was developed from scratch, and initially developed a strong brand from a bricks and mortar store, and had strong POS sales even before the online store was launched.
 It’s important to realise that the strong brand, and in particular the initial strong brand search that was already present in Google, really gave the store the foundation to be ultra successful from launch.
-Customers we already searching for the brand, and this created a strong brand identity for Google to pick up and run with.
+Customers were already searching for the brand, and this created a strong brand identity for Google to pick up and run with.
 If nothing else it’s a great example of how important branding is in Google search.

 Store 2 on the other hand, had an aged domain with a very outdated online store.
 The old store was removed for a period of months where the domain remained dormant, until Shopify was installed.
 You can see almost immediately after install traffic increased on the SEMrush traffic graph, and sales took off as a result.